soundpress/RulesOfNYC/docs/c35/index.rst

 "Text message contribution" means a text message contribution as defined in the Act.

 "Transfer" means any exchange of funds or any other thing of value between political committees, other than multi-candidate committees, authorized by the same candidate pursuant to § 14-112 of the New York State Election Law.
-In 52 RCNY § 16-06 the term "transfer" means funds exchanged between different bank or other depository accounts.

 "Transition and inauguration entity" or "TIE" means an entity established by an elected candidate to raise and spend private funds for transition or inauguration expenses.